Written By: Epicstu Wyvernwriter

-Edward turned to this fallen opponent.
+Edward turned to his fallen opponent.
 “We’re gonna have to keep an eye on how much you enjoy killing.”

 Edward could tell she was smiling at him.
 “Oh?”
 He smiled back and became flustered.

 “Oh thank God you’re still alive.”
 Ember came running back with more than a dozen resistance fighters behind her.
-“Whoa, am I interrupting something here?” exclaimed Ember, having noticed the way Edward and Deceit had been looking at each other.
+“Whoa, am I interrupting something here?” exclaimed Ember, having noticed the way Edward and Deceit had been looking at one another.

 “It’s not like that!”
 Deceit screamed in embarrassment.